 Then, the unit’s powerful motor pulls the semi-purified air moves across the True HEPA filter.
 Here, every large and small airborne particle the pre-filter may not have extracted gets captured.
 Pet dander, dust, pollen, mold spores, dust mites, bacteria — name it.

 Lastly, the activated carbon odor-removal filter deals with unpleasant smells lingering in your indoor environment.

-As for purification coverage area, the Vital 100 perfectly treats rooms as large as 300 square feet.
-Place the thing in a room that big (with windows and doors closed).
-It’d circulate the air at least 3.3 times every hour (ACH=Air Changes per Hour).
-If you react after exposure to various allergens, I recommend that you install this contraption in a smaller room, say 250 square feet.
+As for purification coverage area, the Vital 100 is designed to treat rooms as large as 300 square feet.
+Place the Vital 100 air purifier in a room that big with windows and doors closed and what happens?
+The machine would no doubt circulate the air at least 3.3 times every hour (ACH=Air Changes per Hour).
+If you react after exposure to various allergens, I recommend that you install this contraption in a smaller room, say 250 square feet for excellent filtration performance.

 But while the Vital 100 is more powerful than the Vista 200, it’s surprisingly quieter.
 At speed levels I and II, the Vital 100 produces 2 dB less noise than the Vista 200.
 And both purifiers consume about the same amount of power.

 - Purified air shoots out via the top